dmitriidavs/TrekB/assets_tracker_bot/README.md

 # Assets Tracker Bot

-Bot powered by modern data engineering and infrastructure solutions designed to allow easy tracking of your preferred assets' performance via simple Telegram interface
+This bot is powered by modern data engineering and infrastructure solutions designed to allow easy tracking of your preferred assets' performance via simple Telegram interface